Cramping, Itchiness, & Restless Legs: The Hidden Symptoms of Vein Problems

 About The Author

-Dr. Dev Batra, M.D. is a vein specialist and founding partner of Dallas Vein Institute.
+Dr. Dev Batra, M.D. is a vein specialist and founding partner of Texas Vascular Institute.
 Holding board certifications in Radiology and Vascular & Interventional Radiology, he is well-versed in vein issues and has been voted one of D-Magazine’s best doctors in Dallas for three years running.

 This blog post was written with research and editorial assistance from OnChart™.